Searching for the indigenous petroglyphs of the Passamaquoddy people

 - Aug 9, 2024

 Aurora Trails had learned about 3,000-year-old indigenous petroglyphs one morning while at Green Lake.
-It was going to be a rainy day at camp so perfect for a Jeep adventure to Machiasport in search of the petroglyphs.
+It was going to be a rainy day at camp so perfect for a Jeep adventure to Machiasport in search of the petroglyphs and to explore far Eastern Maine.

 We learned that the petroglyphs were sacred among the Passamaquoddy people and also may be hidden from the tides.
 The petroglyphs are of humans, animals, and symbols and along rocks and stones in Machiasport.